AdobeDocs/journey-optimizer-learn.en/help/mobile-learning-hub/design-and-deliver.md

 ---
 title: Design and deliver
-description: Learn how to create, design, and deliver personalized mobile communications using Adobe Journey Optimizer.
-This comprehensive guide covers push notifications, in-app messages, content cards, SMS, MMS, RCS, WhatsApp marketing messages, and code-based experiences.
-Enhance customer engagement, streamline campaign workflows, and drive results with real-time, cross-channel mobile messaging strategies.
+description: Discover how to build and deliver impactful mobile communications using Adobe Journey Optimizer.
+Learn to create, design, and send a variety of message types—including push notifications, in-app messages, content cards, SMS/MMS/RCS, WhatsApp marketing messages, and code-based experiences—tailored to your audience and optimized for mobile engagement.
 role: User
 level: Beginner, Intermediate
 hide: yes